kalekdev/uni/semester-1/analysis-1/notes.typ

   "Supremum: " min{b in RR | forall x in X,x <= b}
 $
 I aim to show convergence by combining these definitions towards: $exists A in RR forall epsilon in (0, oo) exists N in NN | forall n in NN: n >= N, abs(a_n - A) < epsilon$.\
-The existence of a bound $M$ shows that the bound set is *not* empty and a supremum "on the sequence" exists (although it may be smaller to $M$).
+The existence of a bound $M$ shows that the bound set is *not* empty and a supremum "on the sequence" exists (it may be smaller than $M$).
 Let $A in RR$ be such a supremum:
 $
   forall x_n, -A <= x_n <= A \
   therefore x_n - A <= 0